tpowellcio/mbrochh.github.com/source/posts/pygame.md

 .tmx is a common format for tile maps that make up the game world.
 It has an editor called [Tiled](http://mapeditor.org).
 You can kind of paint the map of that level.
-The tile map also as a layer of trigger tiles which are invisible but can be accessed by the game program.
+The tile map also has a layer of trigger tiles which are invisible but can be accessed by the game program.
 Therefore, thanks to the .tmx standard, the game can know about the position, the look and the type (trigger) of any tile of the game world.